ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 3\.
 Close the scenario properties tab, and from the *Explorer* window, collapse the scenario node by clicking on the downward facing arrow beside the **Equal weight** scenario.

 4\.
-Navigate to the **Maps** tab, and double-click on the first pre-configured map: **Solution**.
+Navigate to the **Maps** tab, and double-click on the pre-configured **Solution** map.
 This map displays a visual representation of the tabular result you just inspected, showing the lakes that were selected in the solution to the conservation planning problem.

 <img align="center" style="padding: 13px" width="600" src="assets/images/screenshot70-3.png">